yohaglooko/cookiecutter-python-package/README.rst

 * Travis-CI_: Ready for Travis Continuous Integration testing
 * Tox_ testing: Setup to easily test for Python 2.6, 2.7, 3.3, 3.4
 * Sphinx_ docs: Documentation ready for generation with, for example, ReadTheDocs_
+* Click: It will install click as a dependency and include a CLI entry point by default.
+It's easier (for me at least) to delete this when not needed than it is to maintain a seperate branch.

 Usage
 -----